 At that point, Linda was running with her daughter, Megan Landstine, all the time.

 “We were doing a 5 K every month,” says Linda.
 “It was an excuse to hang out with my daughter.
-Afterwards, we’d go find a cool craft beer place and eat some good food.
+Afterward, we’d go find a cool craft beer place and eat some good food.
 And then, you know, the 5 Ks weren’t enough.
 Then they were 10 Ks.
 Then they were 12 Ks.
 And the next thing, we’re planning for a half marathon.”

-Linda and Megan did nine half marathons together, and decided to tackle a marathon.
+Linda and Megan did nine half marathons together and decided to tackle a marathon.

-One evening, after a rainy training run, Megan called her mother and told her she’d been diagnosed with non-Hodgkin type lymphoma.
+One evening, after a rainy training run, Megan called her mother and told her she’d been diagnosed with non-Hodgkin-type lymphoma.
 She waited until after the run to tell her, to make sure her mother knew she was still strong.

 Nevertheless, the running stopped.
 They didn’t know if it would be safe for Megan.